Shaggy Man (comics): Second Shaggy Man

-At Flash's suggestion, Professor Zagarian created a second Shaggy Man to fight the first Shaggy Man.
+At Flash's suggestion, Professor Andrew Zagarian created a second Shaggy Man to fight the first Shaggy Man.
 The Justice League sealed both Shaggy Men in a pit where they could fight each other.
+It was brought to life after it was placed in the pit.
+When the Shaggy Men defeated the moon creature that was sealed with it, they proceeded to fight each other.

 After getting free, Shaggy Man is later discovered to be rampaging across Russia and is finally tricked by Batman and, via a rocket, is sent into outer space.

-Shaggy Man eventually returns during the "Crisis on Infinite Earths" storyline where he is among the villains united under Brainiac.
+Shaggy Man returns during the "Crisis on Infinite Earths" storyline, where he is among the villains united under Brainiac.
 When on Earth-X, Shaggy Man fought Mento and Changeling.
-He is apparently destroyed by Green Arrow of Earth-Two with an explosive arrow as Green Arrow observed that since Shaggy Man isn't really alive, he has no problem using such otherwise lethal methods.
+He is apparently destroyed by Green Arrow of Earth-Two with an explosive arrow.
+Green Arrow observes that since Shaggy Man is not really alive, he has no problem using lethal methods.

-Third Shaggy Man
+Lex Luthor's Shaggy Man

 A new version of Shaggy Man appears as a member of the Injustice League.
-Shaggy Man later joins Gorilla Grodd in assaulting the hero Geo-Force.
-Lex Luthor revealed that he created this Shaggy Man and states that he doesn't usually let it out except for when it's time for some exercising.
+Shaggy Man joins Gorilla Grodd in assaulting the hero Geo-Force.
+Lex Luthor revealed that he created this Shaggy Man and states that he does not usually let it out except for when it is time for some exercising.
 Wonder Woman fought Shaggy Man during the fight against the Injustice League.

-During the holiday season, Green Lantern and Red Arrow thwart Shaggy Man's rampage at a Christmas parade where Red Arrow shoots him with a tranquilizer arrow loaded with 1500CCs which only placed him in a docile state.
+During the holiday season, Green Lantern and Red Arrow thwart Shaggy Man's rampage at a Christmas parade.
+Red Arrow shoots Shaggy Man with a tranquilizer arrow loaded with 1500CCs, leaving him in a docile state.
 Not wanting to hand Shaggy Man over to S.T.A.R.
-Labs, Green Lantern and Red Arrow drag the drugged Shaggy Man with them due to the fact that they are late for the Justice League's Christmas party.
-When Shaggy Man comes out of his daze, the Justice League prevent him from attacking by giving him a Christmas present in the form of a teddy bear that appeases Shaggy Man.
-To place the star on top of the Christmas tree, the Justice League give the job to Shaggy Man as they all sing "Auld Lang Syne".
+Labs, Green Lantern and Red Arrow take him to the Justice League's Christmas party.
+When Shaggy Man comes out of his daze, the Justice League appease him with a teddy bear.

-Fourth Shaggy Man
+Java

 During the "Brightest Day" storyline, Simon Stagg performed an unknown experiment that enabled Java to transform into a Shaggy Man.
-He only agreed to the experiment due to the fact that Java was still devastated at the death of Sapphire Stagg.
-Java's Shaggy Man form was defeated by Simon Stagg's former minion Freight Train who defected to the Outsiders.
+He is later defeated by Stagg's former minion Freight Train, who had defected to the Outsiders.